 - oral medications

-Phototherapy involves the use of narrowband UVB on children, typically over the age of 10 years old.
-Mild cases of plaque or guttate psoriasis tend to respond best to phototherapy.
-Treatment is administered in a hospital, two to three times a week.
+Phototherapy involves the use of concentrated ultraviolet (UV) light on the skin, and doctors usually only recommend it for children over 10 years of age.
+People with mild plaque or guttate psoriasis tend to respond best to phototherapy.

 Some potential alternative treatments include: